-Instruction 3 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per Week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. Come to know the formulation of LPP models. - 2.
 Understand the transportation and assignment techniques. - 3.
 Come to know the procedure of project management along with CPM and PERT techniques. - 4.
 Understand the concepts of queuing theory and inventory models. - 5.
 Understand sequencing techniques.